repoze/repoze.workflow/docs/configuration.rst

 ``permission``

-  The permission name (a :term:`repoze.bfg` permission name) associated with this transition.
-Before the workflow machinery attempts to execute a transition, this permission is checked against the current set of credentials and the content object.
+  The permission name (a string) associated with this transition.
+  Before the workflow machinery attempts to execute a transition, this permission is checked against the current set of credentials and the content object using the workflow's ``permission_checker``.
 If the transition cannot be executed because the user does not possess this permission in that set of circumstates, a ``WorkflowError`` is raised.
 This attribute is optional.
 If it is not supplied, no